dsahney/Palindrome-Check/README.md

 For example, the string 'rtytr' is a palindrome, because whether it is read from the front or the back, they will be the same string.
 The string 'apple' is not a palindrome.

-In this repository, I have created functions that determine whether a string is an algorithm or not, using three algorithms that accomplish the same task in three different ways.
+In this repository, I have created functions that determine whether a string is an palindrome or not, using three algorithms that accomplish the same task in three different ways.

+I have also created automated test cases using unit test.